mpv-player/mpv/DOCS/man/input.rst

     (may not account correctly for various overhead), and stops at the demuxer position (it ignores seek ranges after it).

+    ``file-cache-bytes`` is the number of bytes stored in the file cache.
+This includes all overhead, and possibly unused data (like pruned data).
+This member is missing if the file cache is not active.

     When querying the property with the client API using ``MPV_FORMAT_NODE``, or with Lua ``mp.get_property_native``, this will return a mpv_node with the following contents: